 Feedback from our students

 What is Karab's?
-It's a pocket book listing the city's establishments and good deals for local and foreign students.
-Created byACM corpo students, their project saw the light of day on April 27, 2022, after 3 years of hard work.
+It is a pocket book listing the city's establishments and tips for local and foreign students.
+Created byACM Corpostudents, their project will be launched on April 27, 2022, after three years of hard work and dedication.

-• 1 - A PRACTICAL GUIDE IN SIZE AND FORMAT
+• 1 - A PRACTICAL GUIDE IN TERMS OF SIZE AND FORMAT

-Adopting Karab's means choosing practicality!
-As big as a paperback book, this little guide can easily be slipped into your bag and taken with you wherever you go in the streets of Montpellier.
+Choosing Karab's means choosing practicality!
+As big as a paperback book, this little guide will easily slip into your bag so you can take it with you wherever you go in Montpellier.

-Practical in size, but also in format!
-Karab's is divided into 6 chapters to accompany your daily student life: eating, working, getting fresh air, going out, culture and drinking (in moderation, let's not forget...!).
-The guide is clear and easy to understand, and includes photos of the various places (handy for newcomers to Montpellier!) with information such as opening hours, prices, location and much more...
+Practical in size and format!
+Karab's consists of six chapters to accompany your daily student life: eating, working, getting some fresh air, going out, learning, and drinking (in moderation, let's not forget...).
+The guide is clear and easy to understand, containing photos of different places (handy for newcomers to Montpellier!) with information such as opening hours, prices, locations, and much more...

-• 2 - A MUST FOR DISCOVERING NEW PLACES
+• 2 - ESSENTIAL FOR DISCOVERING NEW PLACES

-Whether you're a local student or a foreigner, Karab's is a quick and efficient way to find out about great places to eat or discover new ones in and around Montpellier!
-From chic Montpellier restaurants to budget-friendly bars, all categories of places are listed.
+Whether you are a local or international student, Le Karab's is a quick and effective way to find good places to go or discover new ones in the city center or around Montpellier!
+From chic restaurants in Montpellier to inexpensive bars, all types of places are listed.

 • 3 - SUPPORT A STUDENT INITIATIVE

-Whether you're a lover of good deals or simply curious, this guide is for you!
+Whether you're a bargain hunter or just curious, this guide is for you!
 The best part?
-Karab's is 100% free and available at the Corpo Médecine in Montpellier, so get yours now!
+Karab's is 100% free and available at the Medicine student union in Montpellier, so go get your copy now!

-And because such a wonderful initiative couldn't go unnoticed by the local press, Karab's has already been published twice!
-Soon to be broadcast on Radio Campus Montpellier and Fun Radio, this little guide has a great future ahead of it!
+And because such a wonderful initiative couldn't go unnoticed by the local press, Karab's has already been featured twice!
+Soon to be heard on Radio Campus Montpellier and Fun Radio, this little guide has a bright future ahead of it!

 Inspired by the Jardin des Plantes and its historic herbarium, discover the Botanica exhibition created by Christelle Boulé for the Boutographie Festival.
-From Saturday 07 to Sunday 29 May, take a floral stroll through the heart of the Orangerie.
+From Saturday, May 7 to Sunday, May 29, enjoy a floral stroll in the heart of the Orangerie.

-Every year, the Boutographie festival offers a parallel program creating a circuit in various cultural venues in Montpellier.
-Initially scheduled for 2019, then cancelled due to the health crisis, this year the Jardin des Plantes is hosting the Botanica project, a series of 15 paintings paying tribute to its botanical collections.
-To find out more about the genesis of the project and its inspirations, we spoke to artist Christelle Boullé.
+Every year, the Boutographie festival offers a parallel program that creates a circuit through various cultural venues in Montpellier.
+Initially scheduled for 2019 but canceled due to the health crisis, this year the Jardin des Plantes is hosting the Botanica project, a series of 15 paintings paying tribute to its botanical collections.
+To discover the origins of the project and its inspirations, we spoke with artist Christelle Boullé.

 I grew up in Montreal and studied art.
-I then decided to branch out into graphic design and obtained a bachelor's degree in 2009.
-After moving to Lausanne in Switzerland, I worked for 4 years as a graphic designer in an agency.
-Following this experience, I decided to go back to school and enrolled in a Master's degree in photography at the world-renowned ECAN school in 2014-2016.
-It was at this point that I began to work with photography as I do today, in an experimental way notably through a series I did on perfume.
-I work in a laboratory, as I do with silver photos, but here they're developed in color.
+I then decided to switch to graphic design and obtained a bachelor's degree in 2009.
+After moving to Lausanne, Switzerland, I worked for four years as a graphic designer in an agency.
+Following this experience, I decided to resume my studies and enrolled in a master's degree in photography at the world-renowned ECAN school from 2014 to 2016.
+It was then that I began to work with photography as I do today, in an experimental way, notably through a series I created on perfume.
+It is work done in a laboratory, as with film photography, but here the photos are developed in color.
 I like a photo to be unique, and this technique is a playground for creativity.

-In 2017, I applied with my diploma project to exhibit at the Pavillon populaire.
-I was contacted again at the end of 2019 for an Hors les Murs exhibition, which allows visitors to discover different photo series in Montpellier.
-They turned to me because I work with materials.
-I really like the Boutographies project because it allows us to discover emerging artists, it's very refreshing and gives us the opportunity to discover projects that have less visibility.
+In 2017, I applied with my diploma project to exhibit at the Pavillon Populaire.
+I was contacted again at the end of 2019 for an Hors les Murs exhibition, which showcases different photo series in Montpellier.
+They approached me because I work with materials.
+I really like the Boutographies project because it allows people to discover emerging artists.
+It's very refreshing and gives us the opportunity to discover projects that have less visibility.

 What about the Botanica project?

 This invitation is a wonderful gift.
-I'd been working for 2-3 years on the representation of perfume when Boutographies came up with this idea with the Jardin des Plantes in Montpellier.
-I started researching the place and was immediately inspired.
-The place is great.
-I'd been watching documentaries and reports on the richness of herbariums, and I was immediately interested.
-I wanted to get closer to the material and pay homage to nature, scents and shapes.
-I then wanted to create a timeless garden, one that we might have at home or that might have existed 300 years ago, to juggle past and future.
+I had been working on representing perfume for two or three years when Boutographies came up with this idea with the Jardin des Plantes in Montpellier.
+So I started researching this place and was immediately inspired.
+It's a great location.
+I watched documentaries and reports to discover the richness of the herbariums, which immediately interested me.
+I wanted to get closer to the material and pay tribute to nature, perfumes, and shapes.
+So I wanted to create a timeless garden, a garden that we could have at home or that could have existed 300 years ago, in order to juggle between the past and the future.

-I didn't go to the Jardin des Plantes, so I decided to imagine it and draw inspiration from it.
-I was then helped by my friends who had travelled to Japan or Canada, for example, and photographed plants.
-My work was based on my research and above all on my interpretation of what the Garden could be.
+I didn't visit the Jardin des Plantes; I decided to imagine it and let myself be inspired.
+I enlisted the help of friends who had traveled to places like Japan and Canada and photographed plants.
+My work was based on my research and, above all, on my interpretation of what the garden might be like.

-Begun in 2020, the Botanica photography series is not finished, and Christelle Boulé is continuing it.
+Begun in 2020, the Botanica photography series is not yet complete, and Christelle Boulé is continuing to work on it.

-To discover an explosion of color, visit the Orangerie throughout the month of May!
+To discover an explosion of color, visit the orangery throughout the month of May!